oAGoulart/vitrina/README.md

 {
-  "style": "has-text-light",   // global attribute "type": "text",              // define this element as text "content": "Some potatos",   // text to be shown
+  "style": "has-text-light",   // global attribute "type": "text",              // define this element as text "content": "Some potatoes",   // text to be shown
 }

 ```